-The Reed student has the advantage of other academic choices besides the 25 single-major fields described in this catalog.
-A double major is possible, and there are 15 standing interdisciplinary majors that combine two or more compatible fields of study.
+The Reed student has the advantage of other academic choices besides the single-major fields described in this catalog.
+A double major is possible, and Reed offers standing interdisciplinary majors that combine two or more compatible fields of study.
 In addition, several dual degree programs (see the following section) offer students further interdisciplinary options.
-Students also have an opportunity to complete a film and media studies minor in addition to their chosen major field of study.
+Students also have an opportunity to complete a comparative race and ethnicity studies or a film and media studies minor in addition to their chosen major field of study.

 Special ad hoc programs that link two disciplines can be arranged with faculty approval.
 The student’s academic record, the validity of the program, and the student’s potential to complete the proposed program successfully are the essential factors considered by the advisers and departments.

 A number of courses are cross-listed in two departments.
 For example, several history, literature, and anthropology courses are included in the offerings of the ancient Mediterranean studies and music departments.
 Some of the foreign language departments offer courses in translation or in their original texts for general literature credit.